james-jw/xq-hunt/README.md

 <b>Note</b> the 0 in hunt-file.
 This simply returns a zero length window which represents the line by itself. <br />

-Fortunately, hund-db has an overload which does this for you.
-You can simply add the window size to hunt-db to return windowed results.
+Fortunately, the <code>hunt-db</code> method has an overload which does this for you.
+Simply add the window size as the last paramter to <code>hunt-db</code> in order to return windowed results.
 The following query would return a set of windows of size 10 for each match in the directory. <br />

 <code>xq-hunt:hunt-db('demo-hunt', 'Hunting is fun!', 3, 10)</code> <br />